seoyoonij/isaac-uav/README.md

 Check the provided documentation [here](https://pegasussimulator.github.io/PegasusSimulator/) to discover how to install and use this framework.

 ## Latest Updates
 ⚠️ For users of versions prior to v5.1.0:
+For ardupilot please use this `param set ARMING_CHECK 0`

+⚠️ For users of versions prior to v5.1.0:
 A new command line tool named `isaac_run` is now used to launch Isaac Sim. **This is a function that should be added to your .bashrc or .zshrc file during the installation of Isaac Sim.** See [Installation Instructions](https://pegasussimulator.github.io/PegasusSimulator/source/setup/installation.html) for more details.